Last updated on February 9th, 2023 at 12:43 am

 What is a birdie in badminton?

-The shuttlecock is also known to many as the badminton shuttlecock or birdie or just bird.
+The shuttlecock is also known to many as the badminton shuttlecock or birdie or even bird.
 It’s the projectile used by players to hit back and forth over a net.
 The shuttlecock or birdie is a conical shape with overlapping feathers going into a cork base.
-The feathers may be replaced by nylon or plastic.
+The feathers can be replaced by nylon or plastic to produce a cheaper option.

 The cork is then covered with leather material, again depending on the type of shuttlecock it may a type of plastic or rubbery material.
 The cork gives the shuttlecock weight so when hit it will always fly cork first, thus enabling it to be returned.

-Other names for the shuttlecock include “Shuttlecork” but some now simply refer to the Shuttlecock as the “Shuttle”.
+Other names for the shuttlecock include “Shuttlecork” but many people now simply refer to the Shuttlecock as the “Shuttle”.

 Why is a shuttlecock called a birdie?
-It’s due to the fact that the shuttle shares certain characteristics with birds.
-The main similarity is being able to fly through the air at speed due to it being made from feathers.
+That is due to the fact that the shuttle shares certain characteristics with birds.
+The main similarity is being able to fly through the air at speed along with it being made from feathers!

-Aerodynamically the shuttlecock is incredibly stable making it ideal for the long rallies we sometime see in matches.
+Aerodynamically the shuttlecock is incredibly stable making it perfect for the long rallies we sometime see in matches.

 Why are there different kinds of shuttlecocks?